bringupsw/code-indexing/mcp_server/README.md

 - **entity_name**: Name of the function, class, or entity
 - **include_source**: Include full source code
 - **include_dependencies**: Include dependency information

+### 📂 `list_indexes`
+List all available code indexes
+- Shows all previously created indexes with their paths and metadata
+- Helps you manage multiple project indexes

 ## 💬 Example Conversations with Claude